 This article was first posted on the now defunct Postcode Gazette way back on 3/12/2012.

 My first major publicity thanks to the Postcode Gazette, who have done a feature on my “Daft” Challenge, here is article in full: A Deepcar dad has set himself a ‘daft’ fundraising challenge as a way of saying thank you to the charity which helped him as a child.
-Richard Hayes will run 13 10km races in 2013 to raise money for the National Society for the Prevention of Cruelty to Children, which was there for him when he was suffering verbal and physical abuse from the age of nine to 16.
+Richard Hayes will run 13 10km races in 2013 to raise money for the National Society for the Prevention of Cruelty to Children, which was there for him due to bullying at school and issues at home, they were there when I had suicidal thoughts as a teenager and if it wasn’t for the people at the other end of the line listening and offering me support and advice things could have been a lot different.

 Now 30, Richard, who lives on Harvey Street with his wife, Sarah, and four-year-old daughter, Molly, said: “If it weren’t for the NSPCC I wouldn’t be here today.